daffl/jquery.dform/readme.markdown

 ### Special subscribers

-Currently there are two types of special subscribers"
+Currently there are two types of special subscribers:

 **\[pre\]** *{Object}*<br />
 Functions registered with this name will be called before any processing occurs and get the original options passed.